MiMoText/ontology/README.md

 The visualizations were created using the software [VUE (= Visual Understanding Environment)](https://vue.tufts.edu/), an open source project of Tufts University.

-## Formal representation and reuse
-This repository addresses so far mainly the conceptual representation.
-The ontology is part of the MiMoTextBase and downloadable as an RDFdump for further use in a local Wikibase.
-We are thinking about making the overall ontology as well as the individual modules available as OWL files, also depending on feedback about possible usage scenarios.
-Flexible visualization of the ontology would be one of the benefits.

 ## Modeling approach & decisions
 We are not attempting to model the entire domain of literary history and historiography deductively, but rather based on our purpose to connect inductively the different data source types.